Tatsuya Nobori group now live at TSL

 • Published:

-To do this, Tatsuya employed various single-cell omics and spatial omics technologies to analyse responses of individual plant cells during pathogen infection.
+His research aimed to establish resources and technologies necessary for better resolving this heterogeneity.
+Tatsuya employed various single-cell omics and spatial omics technologies to analyse responses of individual plant cells during pathogen infection.

 Credit: Tatsuya Nobori